-SE Canada Inc. has taken the following steps to ensure employees are provided with the training needed to meet Ontario’s accessible laws:
+SE Canada Inc. will take the following steps to ensure employees are provided with the training needed to meet Ontario’s accessible laws by January 1, 2015:

-- Training has been provided to all current employees on:
+- Human Resources will provide training to all employees on:

 - (1) the requirements of the accessibility standards referred to in this Regulation and on the requirements of the Code as it pertains to persons with disabilities (as required by section 7 of the Integrated Standard, O. Reg 119/11); and

 - (2) Customer Service Training for all employees who deal with members of the public and/or other third parties (as required by section 6 of the Customer Service Standard, O. Reg 429/07)